 We initiated our RNAi studies with 49 TF targets.
 Twelve have finished sequence profiles and seven more have RNA ready for sequencing.
 We expect to complete experiments and have sequencing data for the remaining 30 TFs before the end of the grant period.
 For eight of these targeted fly TFs, E5, Hormone receptor 51, (Hr51), scratch (scrt), Blimp-1, scarecrow (scro), senseless (sens), daschsund (dac), and Helix loop helix protein 4C (HLH4C), we also will have data from knockdown of the worm ortholog.

-Add vignette here?

-Figure showing dots comparing DE genes across experiments?
+See Research Informatics Core for our initial analysis of the data.

 B2.2.3 RNA library construction and sequencing strategies